 Property Rights Generally

 International law generally leaves the property rights of natural resources to each state.
-International law does require that states adhere to treaty obligations and other international laws which do address property frights.
-For example, the 1972 UNESCO World Heritage Convention notes that of there is a cultural or natural heritage site, that the state in which it is situated has an obligation to preserve it.
+International law requires states to adhere to treaty obligations and other laws that address property frights.
+For example, the 1972 UNESCO World Heritage Convention notes that if a cultural or natural heritage site exists, the state in which it is situated must preserve it.

-Generally, the natural resources sector is under strong state control.
-Only recently have we seen increased privatization of natural resources to facilitate investment producing access and increased competition.
+Generally, the natural resources sector is under solid-state control.
+Only recently have we seen increased privatization of natural resources to facilitate investment-producing access and increased competition.

 For onshore resources, the property rights rest with the state under provisions of the PSNR.
-Under many schemes, the subsoil resources reside in the surface landowner – and the oil, gas and other energy resources rest with the state.
-As it pertains to offshore resources, coastal states have rights over the continental shelf.
+Under many schemes, the subsoil resources reside in the surface landowner – and the oil, gas, and other energy resources rest with the state.
+Regarding offshore resources, coastal states have rights over the continental shelf.

-Generally, the ability to explore and exploit natural resources are licensed by the state to companies or individuals to extract and sell the resources, subject to duties and state supervision.
+Generally, the state licenses the ability to explore and exploit natural resources to companies or individuals to extract and sell the resources, subject to duties and state supervision.

 Types of Property Regimes